EmeraldSnorlax/manjarno/src/routes/+page.svelte.md

 While these incidents were in no way intentional, it highlights the poor QA testing that Manjaro performs.
 This has happened on two separate occasions in less than two years.

+### Sending pull requests to ALARM without testing

+They've once again tried to support Apple Silicon by [sending a PR adding broken drivers](https://github.com/archlinuxarm/PKGBUILDs/pull/1946) before the Asahi team was ready.

+ALARM is also responsible for merging this without testing or consulting with upstream Asahi.

 ## Miscellaneous

 [Their system update script used to run `rm` on the lockfile mid-transaction.](https://gitlab.manjaro.org/packages/core/manjaro-system/blob/3b806753e245b7ec7e18bb674e916e28d751a429/manjaro-update-system.sh#L45) The lockfile is in place to prevent multiple instances of pacman from trying to alter the package database at the same time.
 Sometimes, when pacman is interrupted, a stale lockfile can remain.
 In this case, removing the lockfile is a common troubleshooting step.
 However, you should only do that when you are **absolutely certain** there are no other pacman instances running.
 Manjaro's script used to do this silently without checking for other instances.